niw/flickr-tool/README.md

 flickr-tool
 ===========

-A tiny utility tool to manipulate flickr in Scala.
+A utility to manipulate Flickr in Scala.

 Basically a thin Scala wrapper of [flickr4java](https://github.com/callmeal/Flickr4Java) and a CLI interface.